msyamkumar/cs320-s23-projects/labs/vm/gcp/ssh.md

 password via SSH this semester.
 If you switch computers at some point, you'll need to revisit this part of the lab.

+Sometimes `ssh-keygen` creates SSH keys which usernames only consist of numbers.
+This is an invalid SSH key for GCP.
+You can generate a new SSH key specifiying a username by `ssh-keygen -C [USERNAME]`

 <img src="img/15.png" width=600>

 4. run `cat ~/.ssh/id_rsa.pub`.
 Then copy the output (the part